harirathod/cinema-booking-application/README.md

 java -jar -Dpassword="<database-password>" -Dusername="<database-username>" cinema-booking-application/out/artifacts/cinema_jar/cinema.jar
 ```
 > **Note:** Please make sure you have the JDK (Java Development Kit) installed.
+>
-> **Note 2:** As a database is used to store the movies, the user must provide the database password and username.
-Typically, the customer doesn't provide database credentials when booking movie tickets, but as this aspect was not a key focus of my application, hence I have intentionally simplified the process by requesting for credentials always.
+> **Note 2:** The user must provide the database password and username at the CLI.
+Typically, the customer doesn't provide database credentials when booking movie tickets, but this aspect was not a key focus of my application.
+Hence, I have intentionally simplified the process by requesting for credentials always.

 And you're done!
 You can now try out the cinema booking application via the terminal!